 Don’t Smoke Beforehand

 If you are a smoker, don’t stand in the parking lot and smoke before you come into the office.
 It isn’t a good first impression if we see you walking into the building and stamping out a cigarette, and even if we don’t see it, we can smell it.
 On a slightly related note, please do not wear too much (or any) cologne or perfume.
 You want to smell clean but not overpowering.

 You Never Know

-You never know who you are going to meet or talk with during your an interview.
-People will come in with an attitude not knowing the person they are speaking to could very well be the one who is helping them land their next opportunity.
+You never know who you are going to meet or talk with during your interview.
+People will come in with an attitude of not knowing the person they are speaking to could very well be the one who is helping them land their next opportunity.
 Everything you do is noted.
 You want to make a good impression but also be yourself.

 At the end of the day, we are really looking for someone who is going to show up to work and come in with a good attitude.
 If you do that, it holds a lot of merit in our minds.

-Get in touch with one of our recruiters today to let us help you land your next job!
+Get in touch with one of our recruiters today to let us help you land your next warehouse job!